-The Beolab 50 is a loudspeaker concept from Bang & Olufsen that gives the customer an unprecedented level of control of its acoustic behaviour and performance.
-Like the flagship Beolab 90, the Beolab 50 can be altered by the user to behave as if it were completely different loudspeakers for different listening situations.
+The Beolab 90 is a loudspeaker concept from Bang & Olufsen that gives the customer an unprecedented level of control of its acoustic behaviour and performance.
+Unlike almost all other conventional loudspeakers, the Beolab 90 can be altered by the user to behave as if it were completely different loudspeakers for different listening situations.

-Imagine that you have a pair of Beolab 50 loudspeakers, perfectly positioned in your listening room in the correct location, as is shown in Figure 2.1.
-You sit in this position to listen to a recording: to hear sparkling high frequencies and a tight, punchy bass that extends to the lowest audible frequency bands along with the accurate and precise placement of the instruments within the space in front of you (better known as "stereo imaging").
+Imagine that you have a pair of Beolab 90 loudspeakers, perfectly positioned in your listening room, with a single chair in the correct location, as is shown in Figure 2.1.
+You sit in this chair to listen to a recording: to hear sparkling high frequencies and a tight, punchy bass that extends to the lowest audible frequency bands along with the accurate and precise placement of the instruments within the space in front of you (better known as "stereo imaging").

-Figure 2.1: The sound stage presented by Beolab 50's for active listening when sitting in the sweet spot with properly placed loudspeakers.
+Figure 2.1: The sound stage presented by Beolab 90s for active listening when sitting in the sweet spot with properly placed loudspeakers.

-Now, imagine that you have the same loudspeakers in the same positions in the same room, but you've moved to the other sofa as in Figure 2.3 (or perhaps you're still on the same sofa as before as in Figure 2.2) and you prefer to hear music in the background while you read a book.
-In this case, the bass precision and the imaging of the recording is not important: you just want a cloud of sound that does not distract you while you read.
-Using your controller you simply switch the behaviour of the Beolab 50's to deliver this experience instead.
+Now, imagine that you have the same loudspeakers in the same positions in the same room, but you've moved to the sofa as shown in Figure 2.2 (or perhaps you're still in the same sofa as before as shown in Figure 2.3) and you prefer to hear music in the background while you read a book.
+In this case, the bass precision and the imaging of the recording are not important: you just want a cloud of sound that does not distract you while you read.
+Using your controller you simply switch the behaviour of the Beolab 90s to deliver this experience instead.

-Figure 2.2: The sound stage presented by Beolab 50's for passive listening when sitting in the sweet spot.
+Figure 2.2: The sound stage presented by Beolab 90s for passive listening when not sitting in the sweet spot.